 Proper moisture control in the exterior envelope of buildings primarily depends on controlling moisture flow in vapor form, and preventing moisture penetration in liquid form.
 While complete elimination of moisture condensation within wall assemblies under all climatic conditions may be difficult, the goal of a designer should be to prevent moisture accumulation, and to ensure that short-term exposure to moisture does not affect wall components adversely.

-Since the quantity of liquid moisture penetrating through the exterior wall deficiencies can be significantly larger than moisture condensation, the primary goal for building envelope design is to prevent moisture penetration through the exterior surface or the back-up materials.
+Since the quantity of liquid moisture penetrating through the exterior wall deficiencies can be significantly larger than moisture condensation, the primary goal for building envelope design is to prevent moisture penetration through the exterior surface, or the back-up materials.

-During the past several years, energy efficiency has been a top priority in designing and constructing building exterior walls.
-Although model energy conservation codes have been in existence for many years, their adoption by various states and municipalities has made energy-efficient design mandatory.
+In the past several years, design and construction of building exterior walls with energy efficiency in mind has received much attention.
+Although model energy conservation codes have been in existence for many years, their adoption by various states and municipalities has made energy efficient design mandatory.

-Increasing energy efficiency in the exterior walls involves the use of more insulation (higher R-value) and various measures to reduce energy loss from infiltration/exfiltration.
-However, the use of more insulation increases the potential for condensation within the wall assemblies as the temperature differential between the inner and outer surfaces of the walls increase.
-For this reason, the proper use of vapor retarders and air barriers is critical for proper performance of exterior wall assemblies.
+Increasing energy efficiency in the exterior walls involves the use of more insulation (higher R-Value) and various measures to reduce energy loss due to infiltration/exfiltration.
+The use of more insulation increases the potential for condensation within the wall assemblies as the temperature differential between the inner and outer surfaces of the walls increase.
+For this reason, the proper use of vapor retarders and air barriers is critical for proper performance of the exterior wall assembly.